-- 5.18853 This site is identified for a continued role in managing Low Level radioactive waste.
+5.188 This site is identified for a continued role in managing Low Level radioactive waste.
 The existing "vaults" at the Low Level Waste Repository have been designed for those Low Level radioactive wastes that require highly engineered disposal facilities.
 The currently operational vault (vault 9) and subsequent vaults (9a, 10 and 11), gained planning permission in July 2016 for the disposal of LLW until 2045; this provides for additional disposal capacity of around 510,000m3.

-Currently, the site only has permission for temporary storage of these wastes in vault 9, until 2018, and with higher stacking of containers in vault 8, until 2017. - 5.154 A planning application for changing vault 8 and vault 9 to disposal, as well as constructing further vaults for disposal within CO35, was submitted to the County Council and is currently under consideration. - 5.18955 Part of the site adjoins the Drigg Coast SAC; the reasons for the designation of this SAC and, more specifically, the Drigg Coast SSSI, are the saltmarsh and sand dune habitats, not specific species.
-The European protected species associated with these habitats are Great Crested Newts and Natterjack toads. - 5.19056 The Drigg Stream runs through the existing site and into the SAC at the Rivert Irt, which then flows into the sea, further south.
-Vaults 8 and 9 lie furthest away from the Irt, with any subsequently proposed vaults becoming progressively closer, along the course of the stream. - 5.19157 During the construction phases of any further proposed developments, pollution from mobilised suspended solids would be the main concern, potentially causing increased sediment loads in the nearby surface watercourses.
+- 5.189 Part of the site adjoins the Drigg Coast SAC; the reasons for the designation of this SAC and, more specifically, the Drigg Coast SSSI, are the saltmarsh and sand dune habitats, not specific species.
+The European protected species associated with these habitats are Great Crested Newts and Natterjack Toads. - 5.190 The Drigg Stream runs through the existing site and into the SAC at the Rivert Irt, which then flows into the sea, further south.
+Vaults 8 and 9 lie furthest away from the Irt, with any subsequent vaults becoming progressively closer, along the course of the stream. - 5.191 During the construction phases of any further developments, pollution from mobilised suspended solids would be the main concern, potentially causing increased sediment loads in the nearby surface watercourses.
 This may result from land clearance, movement and storage of materials to and from the site, and from other construction activities.
-Successful mitigation measures were put in place for major developments at the site in recent years, including Vault 9. - 5.19258 Other potential impacts could arise from: the deep cut off wall, which could alter the ground and surface water levels on the heath and slack features of the SAC; flocculants, on the estuary/marine environment; coastal erosion; and loss of SAC habitats/species. - 5.1593 There is potentially a large area of land for which habitat protection and enhancement measures could be incorporated into the development and restoration schemes.

-5.19460 Likely significant effect, mitigation expected to be required to ensure no adverse impact on the integrity of the SAC.
+Successful mitigation measures were put in place for major developments at the site in recent years, including for Vault 9. - 5.192 Other potential impacts could arise from: the deep cut off wall, which could alter the ground and surface water levels on the heath and slack features of the SAC; flocculants, on the estuary/marine environment; coastal erosion; and loss of SAC habitats/species. - 5.193 There is potentially a large area of land for which habitat protection and enhancement measures could be incorporated into the development and restoration schemes. - 5.194 Likely significant effect, mitigation expected to be required to ensure no adverse impact on the integrity of the SAC.

-5.19561 Mitigation is expected to be required to ensure that there is no adverse impact on the integrity of the Drigg Coast SAC.
-The mitigation measures would be normal requirements of planning permissions or of Environment Agency permits for waste/radioactive waste management facilities.

-- 5.1962 In the latestrecently submitted planning permissionapplication, it is proposed that a settlement pond would beis installed onto temporary drainage on the south of the development, suitably sized for each of the construction phases.
+- 5.195 Mitigation is expected to be required to ensure that there is no adverse impact on the integrity of the Drigg Coast SAC.
+The mitigation measures would be normal requirements of planning permissions or of Environment Agency permits for waste/radioactive waste management facilities. - 5.196 In the latest planning permission, it is proposed that a settlement pond is installed onto temporary drainage on the south of the development, suitably sized for each of the construction phases.
 In addition, where necessary, flocculants would be used to control suspended solids prior to discharge to the Drigg Stream.
-Changes to the catchment of the Drigg Stream during the construction and restoration phases, would be likely to alter flow dynamics in receiving watercourses; this would be mitigated by construction of an appropriately sized attenuation pond. - 5.19763 It may be necessary for LLWR Ltd to undertake studies on these and other aspects of the development proposal.
+Changes to the catchment of the Drigg Stream during the construction and restoration phases, would be likely to alter flow dynamics in receiving watercourses; this would be mitigated by construction of an appropriately sized attenuation pond. - 5.197 It may be necessary for LLWR Ltd to undertake studies on these and other aspects of the development proposal.
 The results of these studies, plus any plans to deal with accidental pollution, will need to be documented and agreed with the Environment Agency prior to construction commencing.

-5.19864 Previous proposals on CO35, that have been granted planning permission, have included mitigation measures to ensure that the integrity of the EWS would not be affected.
+5.198 Previous proposals on CO35, that have been granted planning permission, have included mitigation measures to ensure that the integrity of the EWS would not be affected.
 Recent development proposals are of a similar nature, so with such appropriate measures in place, it is considered that the integrity of the SAC would not be adversely affected.